 I focus product-service system innovation, product development, engineering design and knowledge engineering principles in a design research quest to support the progress towards an “engineered sustainable future”.

-Currently supervising 15 PhD students and has examined several PhD’s (26) and licentiate (32) degrees.
+Currently supervising 14 PhD students and has examined several PhD’s (27) and licentiate (32) degrees.
 I have contributed in over 100 peer-reviewed publications within the research area.
 Initiated and finalized several research projects.
-Currently started, and leading, the BTH KKS research profile “Model Driven Development and Decision Support“.
+Started and led strong environments like the BTH KKS research profile “Model Driven Development and Decision Support“.
 I was the main person behind the setup and creation of the Faste Laboratory, a VINN Excellence Centre within product-service systems.
 I’m the co-founder of the Design for Wellbeing framework, a joint research project together with Stanford University, USA, and Hosei University, Japan, and have taken part in several European Union projects within aerospace sector (VIVACE 2004-2007, CRESCENDO 2009-2012).

 Professor (Chair in Mechanical Engineering) with extensive experience from applied research and projects in the intersection between academia and industry.
 Primarily researching digitalized product development, and innovation engineering, within the aerospace, automotive and industrial sector.
 Healthcare sector applications is on the rise.